 Applicants are required to submit an electronic version (Microsoft WORD, Adobe PDF, or JPG format) of their completed application package before due date.
-Hardcopy or email submissions are no longer accepted for this program.
+Hardcopy submissions are no longer accepted for this program.

 Please refer to the 2014 Request for Applications (RFA) for complete program eligibility, requirements and application review criteria before drafting your application package!

 CSU student applicants must be nominated or sponsored by a CSU faculty member.
-This webpage includes instructions from the 2013 competition for information and planning purposes only.
 A complete application package consists of all of the following:

 - The signed Eden Award Cover Page (.doc).
 Enter correct spelling for email addresses carefully.
 CSUPERB will contact student applicants and faculty advisors by email only during application process.

 - A Poster Abstract is submitted to the Annual CSU Biotechnology Symposium.
 The research project presented must be original.
 Literature reviews are not acceptable as the entire project.
 The research presented must be biotechnology related.
 Please note that CSUPERB welcomes and encourages applications from CSU students in all disciplines related to the current practice of biotechnology (see Biotechnology Industry Facts), including but not limited to life sciences, physical sciences, clinical sciences, math and computer science, agricultural science, engineering, and/or business.

 - Faculty Advisor's Nomination Letter (limit 2 pages).
 The faculty member must write this letter on his/her campus letterhead and sign it.
 This letter should provide a fair and objective assessment of the student's academic achievements and research abilities.